 - fideo noodles

-- broth (or a bouillon cube or bouillon powder)
+- vegetable broth (or a bouillon cube or bouillon powder)

-Additional ingredients like spices or herbs like cilantro may also be added, you can also sprinkle in some ground black pepper if desired.
+Additional ingredients like spices or herbs like fresh cilantro may also be added, you can also sprinkle in some ground black pepper if desired.

 - The tomato, onion, garlic and water are blended to make the tomato mixture to create the sauce.

-- The blended tomato sauce is added then allowed to simmer with the vermicelli.
+- The blended tomato puree is added then allowed to simmer with the vermicelli.

-- Next the broth, salt and any additional herbs are added and soup simmered until the fideo is tender.
+- Next the broth, salt and any additional herbs are added and soup simmered until the fideo is tender or al dente.